Oct 13,2022

 6. Air Freshener for Your Car

-If you struggle to find an air freshener for the car that appeals to your sense of smell and your sense of visual esthetics, a bath bomb might be the answer to your problem.
-Choose one or more bath bombs in your favorite scent, and place them strategically around the car in places like cupholders, door pockets, the glove box or the center console.
-You can even crush one and work it into the floor mats, if necessary.
-They'll make your car smell sweet, but remain unobtrusive.
+If you struggle to find an air freshener for the car that appeals to your sense of smell and your sense of visual aesthetics, a bath bomb might be the answer to your problem.
+Choose one or more bath bombs in your favorite scent, and place them strategically around the car in places like cupholders, door pockets, the glove box, or the center console.
+You can even crush one and work it into the floor mats if necessary.
+They'll make your car smell sweet but remain unobtrusive.

 7. Perfume Your Shower

 As pleasant as it is to take a long soak in the tub, there's often just not enough time in your day to do that.
-If time constraints limit you to a shower Perfume your shower – or if you just plain don't have a tub – you can still enjoy a bath bomb.
-Crush one into the bottom of the shower as you step in, and let the hot water dissolve the bomb.
+If time constraints limit you to a shower, Perfume your shower – or if you just don't have a tub – you can still enjoy a bath bomb.
+Put one into the shower's bottom as you step in, and let the hot water dissolve the bomb.
 All of that wonderful scent will diffuse into the steamy air, turning an ordinary shower into a few minutes of genuine self-indulgence.

 8. Use a Glittery Bath Bomb as a Highlighter